Removable Online Knapsack and Advice: Results for Proportional Removable Knapsack

 \subsection{Near Optimality with Constant Advice}

 Having seen how much advice is necessary for optimality and what the effect of a single advice bit can be, we now address the entire range in between.
-For this, we first generalize the lower bound on the competitive ratio with one advice bit presented in Theorem~\ref{thm:prop_one_bit_lower} to a lower bound of $4/(3-2k+\sqrt{4k(k+1)-7})$ for any constant number $\log k$ of advice bits. \begin{theorem} Let an arbitrary integer $k>1$ be given.
-No algorithm for \RemKnap reading at most $\log k$ advice bits can achieve a better competitive ratio than $4/(3-2k+\sqrt{4k(k+1)-7})$. \end{theorem} \begin{proof} We generalize the hard instance family from the proof of Theorem~\ref{thm:prop_one_bit_lower}.
+For this, we prove the following generalization of \cref{thm:prop_one_bit_lower}.

+\begin{theorem} Let an arbitrary integer $k>1$ be given.
+No algorithm for \PropRemKnap reading at most $\log k$ advice bits can achieve a better competitive ratio than $4/(3-2k+\sqrt{4k(k+1)-7})$. \end{theorem}

+\begin{proof} We generalize the hard instance family from the proof of Theorem~\ref{thm:prop_one_bit_lower}.
 Let an arbitrary integer $k>1$ be given and define $\zeta$ as the positive root of $2\zeta^2+(2k-3)\zeta-2(k+1)$, namely $\zeta=(3-2k+\sqrt{4k(k+1)-7})/4$.
 Consider $k+1$ instances that all start with the same $k+1$ items of the following, decreasing sizes: first $x_1=\zeta$, then $x_i=\zeta^2-(i-2)(1-\zeta)$ for every $i\in\{2,\dots,k\}$, and then $x_{k+1}=\zeta^2+(k-1)(1-\zeta)+\eps$ for an arbitrary $\eps$ satisfying $0<\eps<1-\zeta$.
 The instance $I_1$ ends immediately after these common items, whereas the instances $I_i$, for $i\in\{2,\dots,k+1\}$, presents one additional item of size $y_i=1-x_i$ as the final one.
 There is a unique optimal solution for each instance: For $I_1$, it is to pack the first item of size $x_1=\zeta$.
 For $I_i$ with $i>1$, it is to pack the item of size $x_i$ and the last one of size $y_i=1-x_i$, which sum up to the optimal solution value $1$.
 Since there are only $\log k$ advice bits available to handle the $k+1$ instances, at least two instances $I_i$ and $I_j$ with $i<j$ are processed with the same advice string and thus the same deterministic algorithm.
 Consider this algorithm and the moment after seeing and taking decisions on the first $k+1$ items.
 It is impossible for the algorithm to have more than one of these common items packed since the two smallest of them already have a combined size of $x_k+x_{k+1}=2\zeta^2+(2k-3)\zeta-2k+3+\eps=1+\eps$.
 Now, if item $i$ is packed at the considered moment, the algorithm will perform suboptimally on instance $I_j$.
 Analogously, if item $j$ is packed, the performance on instance $I_i$ is suboptimal.